-One of the most important steps during the hiring process to ensure authenticity and transparency of a candidate’s identity, credentials, and work history is the domain screening procedure.
+One of the most important steps during the hiring process is to ensure the authenticity and transparency of a candidate’s identity, credentials, and work history.
+This is ensured through the domain screening procedure.
 When instances of resume fraud or falsification escalate, more and more companies divert funds to background screenings as a protective measure against making a wrong choice of an employee.

-Most probably, it could be said that practically all companies nowadays find verification processes embedded in their recruitment activities, as nearly 96% of them are conducting a form of background check before making an offer.
+Most probably, it could be said that practically all companies nowadays find verification processes embedded in their recruitment activities, as most of them are conducting a form of background check before making an offer.

-The current post goes into detail about what a background check is, why it is relied upon, how the procedure is done, and also gives some statistics from the industry that speak about its value for businesses.
+This article goes into the details about what a background check is, why it is relied upon, and how the procedure is done, that speak about its value for businesses.

 Why is background verification important?